federicotdn/verb/README.md

 If you include one of these headers in one of your requests (except `Accept`), Verb will add a warning to the [log](#verb-log).

+> [!IMPORTANT]
-**Note:** "header" != "heading", "header" is used to refer to HTTP headers, and "heading" is used to refer to the elements Org mode uses to separate sections of text.
+> "header" != "heading", "header" is used to refer to HTTP headers, and "heading" is used to refer to the elements Org mode uses to separate sections of text.
 Sometimes, "headline" or "outline" is used to refer to headings as well.

 ### Adding a Body